elderly man drinking coffee outdoors

 How is Dizziness Diagnosed?

 First, your doctor will talk to you about your issue.
-We may ask how long you’ve felt dizzy, the time of day you notice it most and other questions to help us understand your condition.
+We may ask how long you've had dizziness, how long your dizziness lasts, if there are any triggers for your dizziness, and other questions to help us understand your condition.
+It may be helpful to keep track of your dizziness with a simple log before your appointment.

 We may perform one or several tests, including: